Tracheal ruptureTorn tracheal mucosa; Bronchial rupture

 - Coughing up blood

 - Bubbles of air that can be felt underneath the skin of the chest, neck, arms, and trunk (subcutaneous emphysema)

 The health care provider will perform a physical exam.
 Close attention will be paid to the symptoms of the rupture.

 Tests that may be done include:

-- Neck CT scan
+- Neck and chest CT scan

 - Chest x-ray

 An upper GI and small bowel series is a set of x-rays taken to examine the esophagus, stomach, and small intestine.
 Barium enema is a related test th...Read Article Now Book Mark Article